indiamcq/kig/README.md

 Click Yes to the User Account Control.

-If you have Irfanview installed it should finish with no warning messages.
+If you have Irfanview and FastStone Photo Resizer installed, it should finish with no warning messages.
+Without Irfanview the HTML will still be generated but no files resized.
+While FastStone Photo Resizer is only used in style 0.

 ### Reinstallation
 Simply rerun the installer by double clicking the installer.
 Reinstall does not need the "Run as Administrator" option.